Gravitational constant as a conserved charge in black hole thermodynamics: Conclusion and discussion

 The current work naturally raises a question: ``Where is the gravitational constant as a charge in physical space?''
 For simplicity, if we consider the starting action \eqref{eq:action} without the cosmological constant by taking $\beta \to 0$, the vacuum solutions reduce to the metric function $f(r)=1-\frac{2GM}{r}$ in Eq.~\eqref{metricsolution} and the vector potential $A^r=\frac{2GM}{r^2}$ in Eq.~\eqref{vectorpotential}.
 In Eq.~\eqref{eq:eom aux}, the equation of motion relating the vector potential to the Ricci scalar $R$ is $\nabla_{\mu}A^\mu = R$.
 For $r\neq 0$, the physical field tensor $F=\nabla_{\mu}A^\mu$ and the Ricci scalar vanish.
 To investigate the behaviour around $r=0$, we use the Noether potential \eqref{eq:Noether potential} together with $\lambda^{\mu\nu}$ in Eq.~\eqref{eq:global part}.
 Then, the Noether charge can be evaluated as $\int_{\Sigma} K_{\rm N}^{\mu\nu}(0,\lambda,0)\,\dd[2]{x}_{\mu\nu} = -\int_{\Sigma} \alpha\,\lambda^{\mu\nu} \sqrt{-g}\,\dd[2]{x}_{\mu\nu} = G^{-1}$, with $\Sigma$ being a 2-sphere at an arbitrary finite radius outside the horizon.
 This implies that the gravitational constant as a source, along with the mass, is concentrated at $r=0$ like the electrostatic point charge located at the origin.

 One might wonder whether the gravitational constant can be interpreted as hair of a black hole.
 The status of the gravitational constant as hair should be treated with care.
-In gravitational theory, ``hair'' normally refers to charges measurable at infinity that can be radiated away or otherwise change through physical processes.
-Our formalism exhibits the gravitational constant as a conserved quantity sourced by a global gauge symmetry, but, in contrast to mass, electric charge, or angular momentum, it does not represent a degree of freedom that Hawking quanta can carry.
-In this sense, it behaves less like standard hair.
-Under these conditions the new charge is robust, but it does not become a radiative attribute of the black hole.
-Thus, it might be interesting how to realize charge carriers for the gravitational constant and appreciate its physical implications.
+In gravitational theories, ``hair'' normally refers to charges measurable at infinity that can be radiated away or otherwise change through physical processes.
+In our formalism, the gravitational constant appears as a conserved quantity associated with a gauge symmetry.
+However, it is non-dynamical: the equations of motion in Eq.~\eqref{eq:eom aux} are constraint-type relations rather than dynamical wave equations, so there is no propagating degree of freedom that Hawking quanta could carry.
+Therefore, unlike mass, electric charge, and angular momentum, this conserved quantity does not lead to a radiative attribute of the black hole and should not be regarded as standard hair.
+In this respect, the charge is a formally conserved quantity but not a physically measurable charges by emission processes.

 \acknowledgments We would like to thank Sojeong Cheong for exciting discussions.
 This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (No. RS-2020-NR049598).
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2022-NR069013).